Giveth/giveth-wiki/wiki/dac/index.md

 # About the Giveth DAC

 Giveth is a community of Makers that is building the Giveth Galaxy, our ever-extending collection of initiatives that is driving Blockchain for Good innovation.
 Giveth strives to model the DAC concept as one of the first non-profit blockchain based entities.
+If you would like to contribute please get involved by taking a look at our [Contributors Guide](../dac/contributors-guide).

 ![Team](../images/dac/givethteam.jpg)